Laura J. Padgett: Career

 Since 1992, the artist has also taught at many higher education institutions in Germany, USA and Jordan, including the Bauhaus-Universität in Weimar, Hochschule für Gestaltung, Offenbach, Paderborn University, Drexel University and in the Theater, Film and Media Studies Department at the Goethe-University in Frankfurt am Main.
-In November 2021 she became a member of the German Photographic Society (Deutsche Gesellschaft für Photographie e.V).
 She lives and works in Frankfurt am Main.

 Padgett explores sites of historical and cultural importance through a variety of media, including film, photography, and text.
 By combining her creative process with research to gather historic knowledge, Padgett makes work that reveals the essence of a place while simultaneously presenting a subjective, contemporary perspective.
 Her work frequently exposes the tension between the enduring influence of history on the present and our attempts to alter, conceal or forget the past.
 Since 2018 she is represented by the Gallery-Peter-Sillem.

 Since 1991, Laura J. Padgett’s work has been featured in numerous solo and group exhibitions in Germany and throughout Europe.
 Her photography has also been widely published.
 The artist's photographs accompany the essays by Peter Zumthor in Thinking Architecture (2006/2010/2012/2023).
 Between 2010 and 2012 Padgett followed the new construction and renovation of the Städel Museum resulting in the publication Raum über Zeit – Space over Time (2012).
 During this period of two years she created photographic narratives that capture time as the space in between.
 A selection of the photographs from the book are now in the collection of the DZ BANK Kunststiftung.
 Confined Space was published in 2016, showcasing photographs she made in Lebanon during times she spent there from 2011 to 2015.
 Her first publication with the Galerie-Peter-Sillem, Open Equations, appeared in 2019.
 Padgett's second solo exhibit with the Galerie-Peter-Sillem, Regenerating Permanence, is also accompanied by a limited edition publication of the same name.
 The work in this exhibition is a culmination of two years' photographing the Westend Synagogue in Frankfurt am Main.
 Padgett has recorded the special nature of this sanctuary and its history.
 Photographs from her series have been acquired by the Jewish Museum Frankfurt and were on view in the museum throughout 2024.
 Her photographic series Strata, produced in 2024, was first exhibited in the Galerie-Peter-Sillem and followed by her participation in the exhibition City of Women Photographers, Frankfurt 1844-2024 in the Historical Museum Frankfurt.